process-analytics/pa-technical-challenge/README.md

 - [ES + Webpack](./library/es-webpack/README.md)

 #### What to do
+If it's necessary (because the exercise is too long), no need to implement all the rules (management of duplicates for random numbers, all winning combinations).
+Make it as simple as possible.

 - Add a new api method that generates & displays a new grid with random numbers on each square. \
   It should be called with: `<library object>.generateNewGrid(htmlContainerWhereDisplayTheGrid);` \
   The result should be something like this: